rzach/multlog/doc/multlog.md

 ?- hasValue(luk,imp(t, neg(or(*,f))),V).
 ```
 Prolog will display `V =  (*)`, i.e., the value is `*`.
 If you hit
-space, Prolog will try to find other solutions, and display `false.`
+space, Prolog will try to find other solutions, and display `false`
-if not other solutions can be found.
+if no other solutions can be found.
 In this case, `V=*` is the only
 solution.
 However, if the formula contains variables, Prolog will
 find all solutions.
 E.g.,
 ```